+· our market leadership and growth;

-- our market leadership; - small credit, big data; - effective data-driven analytics and credit assessment model; - Ant Financial partnership; - · collaboration with institutional funding partners; - · highly competitive operating efficiency; and - · visionary and experienced management team.
+- small credit, big data; - effective data-driven analytics and pricing model; - Ant Financial partnership; - · collaboration with institutional funding partners; and - · visionary and experienced management team.

 Our Strategies

 We seek to continue to transform consumer finance experience in China by using technology to make credit accessible and personalized.
 We plan to pursue the following strategies to achieve our goal: